Registered Nurse Application Process

 The TEAS Score will be configured into the Multiselective Criteria Screening process for all Option A applicants.
 So, it is recommended that applicants study and attempt to achieve their highest score.
 All other Options (except D and F) need to pass the TEAS test with a >62% per Chancellor Office guidelines.

-(The nursing program also takes the HESI exam at 70% or higher)
+(The nursing program also takes the HESI exam at 70% or higher.
+The HESI Exam must include the Science component.)

 Resources are available to assist students in preparing for the TEAS Exam and scoring their best.
 Information on the ATI Smart Prep programcan be found here.